Jerusalem News Syndicate: Editorial positions

 The Forward, a progressive media outlet, has stated that the JNS was not overtly ideological, but it has been described as conservative, right-leaning, and more hawkish than the JTA.
 According to Rick Kestenbaum of the American Jewish Press Association, editors of Jewish media outlets are aware of JNS's ideology and difference from the JTA.

 In October 2023, Dan Freeman-Maloy, the director of strategic operations at Canadians for Justice and Peace in the Middle East, wrote to chief personnel at the National Post requesting that syndicated content from the JNS be clearly labelled as opinion, stating that the JNS "functions as a pro-Israel think tank that produces hard-line opinions behind a 'National Post Wire Service' disguise" and calling the use of JNS content "a gross betrayal of public trust and a blow to the credibility of journalism nation-wide".

 Financial support

-The Adelson Foundation was JNS's largest single funder of JNS as of 2015, contributing over $1.2 million between 2013 and 2015.
+The Adelson Foundation was the largest single funder of JNS as of 2015, contributing over $1.2 million between 2013 and 2015.
 In 2015, Adam Milstein donated $12,500.
 In 2020, JNS's largest single donor was Sheldon Adelson.